HoIIy/ISTE432/developmentbook.md

 ## Business Rules
 * Users could not use this for business purposes.
-* Protecting user's private information confidentially.
+* Protect user's private information confidentially.
-* Only administrators could mangage and approve information about stations.
+* Only administrators could mangage and approve information/additions about stations.
 * Map would be display public stations for general uses.

 ## Technologies Used
 * JSON is our data source.
 * For the web application, we will use HTML, CSS, JavaScript and jQuery accordingly for the front end, with PHP for our server-side code.
+* [Vue.js](https://vuejs.org/) will be used to create the user interface.
+* [Jest](https://facebook.github.io/jest/) will be used for unit testing JavaScript

 ## Timeline
 **Milestones:**